Extreme value statistics of edge currents in Markov jump processes and their use for entropy production estimation: Discussion

 \section{Discussion}

-We have shown that the probability mass functions of infima of edge currents in nonequilibrium stationary states of Markov jump processes are those of a geometric distribution.
+We have shown that the probability mass functions of infima of empirical, integrated, edge currents in nonequilibrium, stationary states of Markov jump processes are those of a geometric distribution.
 The geometric distribution is determined by two parameters, viz., the effective affinity $a^\ast_{x\rightarrow y}$, given by Eq.~(\ref{eq:effA}), and the probability $p_{\rm esc}$ that the infimum equals zero, determined by Eqs.~(\ref{eq:cumula2})-(\ref{eq:pescFinal}).
-In general, the latter probability does not admit a simple expression in terms of $a^\ast_{x\rightarrow y}$, except when the process starts in the state source state $x$ of the observed transition.
+In general, the latter probability does not admit a simple expression in terms of $a^\ast_{x\rightarrow y}$, except when the process starts in the source state $x$ of the observed transition.

 The result Eq.~(\ref{eq:distriExp}) implies that the probability mass function of $J_{x\rightarrow y}^{\rm inf}$ is that of a geometric distribution, independent of the underlying model.
-This property is specific for edge currents, and hence can be used to test whether an observed current $J$ in a process $X$ --- we assume here that the observer can measure $J$ but not $X$ --- is an edge current.
+As we elaborate in Appendix~\ref{app:H}, this property is specific for edge currents, and hence can be used to test whether an observed current $J$ in a process $X$ --- we assume here that the observer can measure $J$ but not $X$ --- is an edge current.
 Similar tests of transition specificity have been proposed in Ref.~\cite{van2022thermodynamic, harunari2022learn}.